What are royalties? Definition, types and payment terms

 Intellectual property royalties

-Licensees pay intellectual property royalties for the right to use or sell protected assets like patents, trademarks, and copyrighted works.
-They're commonly seen in tech and manufacturing, while copyright royalties are particularly common in the publishing, music, and film industries.
+Intellectual property royalties are payments licensees make for the right to use or sell protected assets like patents, trademarks, and copyrighted works.
+They're common in tech and manufacturing, while copyright royalties appear frequently in publishing, music, and film.

-Examples include a tech company licensing patented software or an author licensing their work to a publisher and earning royalties in return.
+- an author licensing their work to a publisher

 Licensing royalties for creative works